alephium/docs/docs/explorer-backend/getting-started.md

 Snapshots are available at https://archives.alephium.org/#mainnet/explorer-db/

-Download the latest one and run:
+Download the latest one, extract it, and run:

 ```shell
 psql explorer < explorer-db-xxx.pg_dump